augustovictor/software-architecture-specialization/README.md

     - Flexibility: How well a system can adapt to requirements changes;
     - Modifiability(most costly): The ability of a system to cope with changes, incorporate new, or remove existing functionality;
     - Testability: How easy it is to demonstrate errors through executable tests;
-    - Conceptual Integrity: The consistensy accross the entire system, such as following naming conventions;
+    - Conceptual Integrity: The consistensy across the entire system, such as following naming conventions;
     - Supportability
 - User Perspective:
     - Availability: The amount of time the system is operational over a set period of time;